gregor190/lanfind/usr/share/doc/lanfind/README.md

 ./LANFind-x86_64.AppImage
 ```

-If no terminal is detected, LANFind will show a small dialog explaining that it’s a command-line tool.
+If no terminal is detected, LANFind will attempt to show a small pop-up message using **kdialog**.
+If `kdialog` is not installed, the message will simply not appear — the tool will still run correctly.

 ---